cdl-geneseo/geneseo-dictionary/C/Courtside.md

 # Courtside

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Courtside

 Created by  Unknown User (bli2), last modified on Sep 21, 2008

 Courtside (NN): red apartment complex off of [[Court Street]] where many students live.
 Definition of approximately 72% of those surveyed.
 (F06) (new word) Unknown by approximately 28% of those surveyed.
 (F06) Simmington